PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Minn Kota Motors

 Terrova/Riptide Terrova: The recessed shaft channel works perfectly for cable routing.
-Watch the lift-assist mechanism on 2017+ models – route cables outside this area.
+Watch the lift assist collar on 2017 and newer models.
+Route cables outside this area completely.
+The MKR-15 mounting kit integrates seamlessly with these motors.

 Ulterra: Auto-deploy makes cable routing critical.
-Create a large service loop and secure well.
+Create a large service loop and secure it well.
 The motor's constant movement demands bulletproof cable management.
+Consider the MKR-18 for specific Ulterra compatibility.

 MotorGuide Motors